 The All-Arizona Academic Team is part of a national All-USA recognition program co-sponsored by the American Association of Community Colleges (AACC), Coca-Cola Scholars Foundation, USA Today, and Phi Theta Kappa, the international honor society of the two-year college.

-Each fall semester, the college selects up to 18 students (two per campus/center) to represent NPC on the statewide All-Arizona Academic Team.
-This honor provides a full tuition waiver scholarship to any of the three public in-state Arizona state universities, Arizona State University, Northern Arizona University or the University of Arizona for up to 60 credits to complete his or her bachelor's degree.
+This honor provides a full tuition waiver scholarship to any of the three public in-state Arizona state universities, Arizona State University, Northern Arizona University or the University of Arizona for up to 60 credits to complete a bachelor's degree.
 Recipients additionally receive a one-time award from NPC ranging from $500 to $1,000.

 All of Arizona's public community colleges select members for their college's All-Arizona Academic Team, who are then eligible to compete for additional scholarships, awarded by the national office of Phi Theta Kappa, as part of the All-USA Academic Team.

-The tuition waiver begins the FALL semester following the spring awards luncheon.
+The tuition waiver begins the FALL semester following the spring awards luncheon/ceremony.
 There are provisions for part-time enrollment to allow time to complete the 60 credits.
 The application for this scholarship becomes available in early fall each year.

 Please review the eligibility criteria carefully.
 If you do not meet all the criteria, you will be disqualified from participating in the NPC All-AZ Academic Team, the All-USA Community College Academic Team, the Coca-Cola Community College Academic Team, the New Century Scholars Program, or any All-State Community College Academic Teams.